 “You must be the change you want to see in the world.” —Gandhi

 Our Non-Profit Village is dedicated to the vision of helping to make the world a better place through political, environmental and social activism.
 Please be sure to stop by during the Vibes weekend!
 In the meantime, you can visit the links below to learn more about these important, worthwhile organizations.
 Please visit our Green Vibes page for more info on our green initiatives.
-Below are the Non-Profit Organizations that will be represented at Vibes in 2015.
+Below are the Non-Profit Organizations that have been represented at Vibes.